NickSarka2000/Nicks_Portfolio/README.md

   #### 3. [Disccusion of the missing data](#Discussion-of-the-missing-data)
   #### 4. [Exploratory visualizations and/or summary tables](#Exploratory-visualizations-and/or-summary-tables)
   #### 5. [Results section](#Results-section)

-# Data Science portfolio by Nick Sarka
-This portfolio is a compilation of notebooks which I created for data analysis.
-I use separate categories for indicating separate projects.

 # [Project 1: Home Credit / Loan Default Risk](https://github.com/NickSarka2000/MSBA-Repo)
 #### 1. Introduction